-Are you busy?
-Over committed?
-Or frankly just tired?
-Me too!
-And while it might seem that in our “keep busy” culture there would be no time for gardening, there is actually a way!
+Are you busy but still want to garden?
+There’s hope!
+While it might seem that in our “keep busy” culture there would be no time for gardening, there is actually an easy way to garden!
 And it will bring the joy back to gardening!

 What is Square Foot Gardening?

 - Minimal Weeding– This really is one of the most important things for me.
-Since most SFG is done in raised beds, the amount of weeds able to creep in is significantly less than that of a traditional row garden.
-The summer I was pregnant with the littlest gardener, I remember being out in our row garden with a hoe attacking weeds.
-And I knew at that point something had to change.
+Since most square foot gardening is done in raised beds, the amount of weeds able to creep in is significantly less than that of a traditional row garden.
 SFG has all but eliminated the time I spend weeding.
-I pull a few here and there while I’m tending the garden (or pour boiling water on the weeds in the garden path).
+I pull a few here and there while I’m tending the garden (or pour boiling water on the weeds in the garden path to avoid using chemical weed killers).
 You can also mulch your SFG to cut down even more on weeds and to help keep moisture in the soil.

 - Small Space Friendly– Square foot gardens make great use of small spaces.
 If you only have a tiny corner of yard, or even just a back patio, then SFG is still manageable.
 A standard bed is 4ft by 4ft, but this is not a hard and fast rule.
 If you only have room for a 4ft by 2ft bed, then go for it!
 That gives you 8 square feet to plant, and that’s perfect for someone with limited space.